-- Name: The name under which the VM is shown in the list of VMs in the main window.
-Under this name, Oracle VM VirtualBox also saves the VM's configuration files.
-By changing the name, Oracle VM VirtualBox renames these files as well.
-As a result, you can only use characters which are allowed in your host OS's file names. - Note that internally, Oracle VM VirtualBox uses unique identifiers (UUIDs) to identify virtual machines.
-You can display these with VBoxManage.

-• Type: The type of the guest OS for the VM.
+- Name: The name of the the VM, as shown in the list of VMs in the main VirtualBox Manager window.
+Using this name, Oracle VM VirtualBox also saves the VM's configuration files.
+If you change the name, Oracle VM VirtualBox renames these files as well.
+As a result, you can only use characters which are allowed for file names on your host OS. - Note that internally, Oracle VM VirtualBox uses unique identifiers (UUIDs) to identify virtual machines.
+You can display these using the VBoxManage commands. - Type: The type of the guest OS for the VM.
 This is the same setting that is specified in the New Virtual Machine wizard.
-See chapter 1.8, Creating Your First Virtual Machine, page 8.
+See chapter 1.7, Creating Your First Virtual Machine, page 8.